SolaceDev/maas-docs-online/docs/group_concepts/ha_concept.rst

 PubSub+ Cloud HA Overview
 ============================

-PubSub+ Cloud offers plans which provides a PubSub+ Broker deployed in high-availability (HA) redundancy groups for fault tolerance.
+PubSub+ Cloud offers service types which provide a PubSub+ Broker deployed in high-availability (HA) redundancy groups for fault tolerance.
 HA redundancy provides 1:1 message broker sparing to increase overall service availability.
 If one of the message brokers fails or is taken out of service, the other message broker automatically takes over and provides service to the clients that were previously served by the now-out-of-service message broker.